nanos-world/docs/scripting/classes/Character.rst

   * - |server-only-label|
     -
     - SetPunchDamage(:term:`number` damage)
-    - Set the Punch Damage this Character will apply on others
+    - Set the Punch Damage this Character will apply on others (default is 15)

   * - |server-only-label|
     -